MCS-Lite/mcs-lite/packages/mcs-lite-introduction/en/mcs_lite_usage/mcs_lite_admin_usage.md

 After updating the above database files, be sure to restart the MCS Lite service to load the latest data.

+If you have changed the database to MySQL and completed the `node migration.js` action, you can also see these tables and the corresponding fields in the MCS Lite database.

 ### Data backup

-You just need to backup the files under **mcs-lite-app/db** folder because all the current prototypes, test devices, data channels, data ponits and user accounts information are stored there.
+If you are using the original NeDB, you just need to backup the files under **mcs-lite-app/db** folder because all the current prototypes, test devices, data channels, data ponits and user accounts information are stored there.